 53:4 Surely he hath borne our griefs, and carried our sorrows: - In the opening verses of this section the prophet describes the suffering of Christ in His crucifixion in great detail.
 It begins with the affirmative particle, Surely (without a doubt; in ready agreement), which directs our attention to that which follows.
 He has borne means "to lift, to carry.
-In contrast of the order in the previous verse, grief was before sickness; we now have sickness before griefs.
-He was acquainted with grief, now He has borne our griefs - meaning lifted up and carried away griefs.
-Griefs means sickness; pains of the body; and Sorrows - pains of the mind.
+He was acquainted with grief (V3) (familiar and aware), now He has borne our griefs - meaning lifted up and carried away griefs.
+Griefs mean sickness; pains of the body.
+Sorrows mean pains of the mind.
 The Servant lifts up and carries away our infirmities and pains.
 Thus, the passage emphasizes the fact that Christ, who is Himself sinless, is the sin-bearer who carries our weight of sin and, therefore, bears the punishment which that sin deserves.
 In aspect of carrying our sorrows, not only did Jesus suffer for and carry our sorrows when He was on the cross, but for 33 years He also carried and endured the full load of humanness here on earth.
 For 33 years He endured all of its pain, all of its sorrow, and all of its temptations.
 He knows what we are going through.
 And from personal experience He knows how to help us win.
 Surely, He has done this for us!